TrompetteMarine/The-Polarisation-Threshold/docs/YAML_ANALYSIS_GUIDE.md

 → Run: `using Pkg; Pkg.add("CairoMakie")`

 **Plot generation fails**
-→ Check logs, script continues to next plot
+→ Check logs, script continues to next plot; calibration values are still written to `summary.txt`

 **No YAML files found**
 → Ensure files end in `.yaml` or `.yml`